gpjmartin/fs1/tpch/README.md

 The above command will prompt you for a password.

 Given the vanilla install settings, it is possible to get an out of memory issue.
-Increase the following settings on the coordinator and worker
+Increase the following settings on the coordinator and worker, and push the configs using starburst admin commands.

 jvm.config.j2: </br>
 -Xmx48G </br>